victhern/SDWAN-WebApp/README.md

 This project builds on top of previous developments made by Shiyue Chen.
 The original web app can be found at https://github.com/shiyuechengineer/meraki-api-demo/tree/master/web_ui.
 In general terms, this new version includes a new look, as well as the addition of two new functionalities: DC Switchover and Map Monitoring.

 ## Internal Structure and File Organization
-The development of the web app combines different documents, which are organized as follows:
+The web application structure is based on a clean architecture template based on the Flask Web Development 2nd edition book by Miguel Grinberg:
+* **.env:** Stores the API keys for Meraki Dashboard and HERE Maps.
+This file also defines the organization number.
   * **Static:** Contains static files like the CSS, JavaScript, images, fonts and logos.
+(HERE Maps integration relies heavily on javascript, jquery and ajax)
   * **Templates:** Contains the HTML files for every page of the app.
-  * **.env:** Stores the API keys for Meraki Dashboard and HERE Maps.
-This file also defines the organization number.
+  * **API/endpoints.py:** Endpoints for the API and webhooks
   * **flaskapp.py:** The main python function of the program.
   * **flaskapp.wgsi:** Used for deployment on production server.
-  * **merakiapi.py:** Python methods used to get and set data into the Meraki Dashboard.
+  * **meraki_api_V0.py:** Python methods used to get and set data into the Meraki Dashboard.
 Methods in this file use the Meraki API v0.
-  * **merakiapiV1.py:** Python methods used to get and set data into the Meraki Dashboard.
+  * **meraki_api_V1.py:** Python methods used to get and set data into the Meraki Dashboard.
 Methods in this file use the Meraki API v1.
+  * **organization_data.py:** All the organization data (networks, hubs, etc) is represented using global variables and accessed through this file.
 ###### A note on HTML Files
 For simplicity, HTML files use inheritance.
 The base template defines the sidebar and other items that remain the same accross all pages.
 The other HTML files within the templates folder extend the base file, and therefore redefine the body of the HTML.